erikbejstam/haiku/diary.md

 This will do for now.

 I will now have to figure out how to display the text in a nicer way, and also make the menu button show its items in a nice way.

+#### Second session

+I think I managed to solve the problem of the newlines, which basically is just getting out of the way.
+If you just write three line, like you should, in the form, and then let the formatting of those newlines stay as they are, everything will appear just fine.